1QBit solves industry’s most demanding challenges by recasting problems to harness the power of quantum computing.

 1QBit has been invited to participate in multiple WEF events, alongside high-influence industry and government leaders, including the Annual General Meeting in Davos, where 1QBit spoke as a panelist on the topic of accelerating scientific breakthroughs and the future of innovation in Canada alongside Prime Minister Trudeau.

-1QBit has also given presentations at the UN as part of their partnership in leading the development of the new UNICRI Center for AI.
+1QBit has also given presentations at the UN as part of their partnership and advisory in the development of the new UNICRI Center for Artificial Intelligence and Robotics.
 In September 2016, 1QBit spoke at a UN high-level side event on emerging technologies and their implications for global security and in February 2017 at a workshop on AI and robotics organized by the United Nations Interregional Crime and Justice Research Institute.

 Frequently invited to present research at specialized conferences attended by experts from industries served by 1QBit’s software projects, 1QBit has enjoyed many headline and informal presentations at global conferences and private events.
-Select speaking engagements include: JPMorgan’s Global Equities Quantitative Conference in London, Wired for Wonder in Sydney, the APS annual meeting, Exponential Finance in NYC, and Impact Canada.
+Select speaking engagements include: Founders Forum, BlueYard Capital x Google Labs: Quantum Leap, JPMorgan’s Global Equities Quantitative Conference in London, Wired for Wonder in Sydney, the APS annual meeting, Exponential Finance in NYC, and Impact Canada.